raikoho/XSS-Overload/README.md

 ## Installation

-To get started with XSS BruteForcer, follow these steps:
+To get started with XSS Overload, follow these steps:

 1. **Clone the repository**:
     ```bash